Many insecticides can cause poisoning after being swallowed, inhaled, or absorbed through the skin.

-If an insecticide might have contacted the skin, clothing is removed and the skin is washed.
-Anyone with symptoms of organophosphate poisoning should see a doctor.
-Atropine, given by vein, can relieve most of the symptoms.
+Doctors monitor people for respiratory failure and give atropine and other treatments to maintain their breathing and heart function.
+Atropine, given by vein, can relieve most of the symptoms of organophosphate poisoning.
 Pralidoxime, given by vein, can speed up recovery of nerve function, eliminating the cause of the symptoms.
 Symptoms of carbamate poisoning also are relieved by atropine but usually not by pralidoxime.
 Symptoms of pyrethrin poisoning resolve without treatment.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.